CS639-Data-Management-for-Data-Science/f24/p1/README.md

 At a minimum, your submission repo (watch for an announcement on how to set this up) should contain the following: `os.txt`, `cpu.txt`, `docker.txt`, `compose.txt`, `count.sh`, `Dockerfile`.

-If you worked with a partner, there should only be one submission repo, with at least one commit by each partner.

 ## Tester